Aqeel-110/HoverGlow-UI/README.md

 # HoverGlow-UI

-A modern UI project with smooth hover effects and stylish button animations using HTML &amp; CSS.
-Created on March 25, 2025.
+HoverGlow-UI is a simple and stylish project that demonstrates smooth hover effects and button animations using pure HTML & CSS.

+## Features
+- Elegant hover effects with transitions
+- Modern UI with gradient backgrounds
+- Responsive design for mobile compatibility
+- Clean and lightweight code

+## Usage
+Clone the repository and open `index.html` in your browser to see the design in action.

+## Created On
+March 25, 2025